 A final dividend for 2021 of 49.4 pence per ordinary share was paid on 8 July 2022.
 An interim dividend in respect of 2022 of 22.1 pence per ordinary share, amounting to a total dividend of £25.2 million, was declared by the Directors at their meeting on 7 September 2022.
 The expected payment date of the dividend declared is 28 October 2022.
-This Interim Report and Accounts does not reflect this dividend payable.
+This announcement does not reflect this dividend payable.